Decode segfault errors in dmesg

 the bug.
 For instance, if the memory address is 0, the root cause is

-The name of the VMA may give you an indication of the location of the error:
+The name of the VMA may indicate the location of the error:

 #include <stdlib.h> int main(void) { free((void *) 42); return 0; }